 The remarkable range of features includes control over the following aspects of cigarette design, delivery, and addictive impact.
 Ignition propensity and burn rate are controlled with burn accelerants and paper porosity to help control nicotine dosing and make cigarettes convenient to use.
 Smoke particle size is engineered to facilitate efficient inhalation of smoke deep into the lung.
 Smoke temperature and harshness are controlled to make it easier to take up smoking, to inhale deeply and provide smoother smoke that fools the smoker into assuming it not as harmful.
 Smoke and ash color are controlled with chemicals in the tobacco and paper to make the process as neat and attractive-appearing as possible.
 Ingredients are further added to smooth, flavor and make the smoke more attractive to target populations, even if they yield additional carcinogens to the smoke (such as burned chocolate does).
 Still other chemicals are added that prolong shelf life and control humidity, which, in turn, helps control nicotine dosing and smoke sensations.
 The inclusion of some of these ingredients on FDA's Generally Recognized as Safe (GRAS) list is virtually meaningless when they are used in cigarettes.
 These ingredients have not been tested and approved for use in burned products.
 They are "GRAS" for use in food, not for inhalation in combination with burned tobacco material.
-Certain agricultural practices, storage, shipping and handling add still other questionably-safe chemicals, such as herbicides, pesticides, fertilizer residues, heavy metals, cyanide, arsenic, and insect parts.
-The fact that many American tobacco growers maintain high standards does not obviate the need for regulation of the substances in tobacco plant material, particularly since so much tobacco is imported.

 A number of chemicals used in manufacturing process further alter the addictiveness of the product through manipulation of the chemical form of nicotine (e.g., ratio of free-base or unionized nicotine to ionized nicotine).
 These compounds increase the amount of free base nicotine, probably increasing the addictiveness of cigarettes because free-base nicotine is more readily released from the cigarette and absorbed in the mouth.
 For example, ammonia compounds can alter the free base fraction of the smoke while also making it easier to inhale.
-The practice of manipulating the free base fraction of nicotine is not unique to cigarettes: smokeless tobacco products marketed as "starter" products (an industry term) are mildly alkaline to yield a smaller proportion of free base nicotine delivered too rapidly to the novice user can cause acute nausea and discourage further use.
+The practice of manipulating the free base fraction of nicotine is not unique to cigarettes: smokeless tobacco products marketed as "starter" products (an industry term) are mildly alkaline to yield a smaller proportion of free base nicotine than the more alkaline maintenance products such as Copenhagen.
+Why?
+Too much nicotine delivered too rapidly to the novice user can cause acute nausea and discourage further use.
 By contrast, highly tolerant smokeless users who have "graduated" (another industry term) to higher levels of daily use seek stronger and faster doses to satisfy their addictions.